spadino/spadino/README.md

 ### Luthier.
 Musician.
 Nerd.
 Not always that order, though...

 I'm a professional classical trained luthier, making and restoring violins to double basses.
-I'm a musician too; actually, a started as a cellist and bass guitar player,while studying fine arts and sculpture in the city I born at, Faenza.
+I'm a musician too; actually, a started as a cellist and bass guitar player, while studying fine arts and sculpture in the city I born at, Faenza.
 After a while, I switched to double bass, and follow a career path as both contemporary and classical performer, playing in some of the most renowned Brazilian sinfonic orchestras.
 Today, I play mostly pop (as Leoni singer bassist) and baroque repertoire, as chamber musician...

+### Now, my nerdish side...

+I always had great interest in science, astronomy, phisics, math, geometry and computers.
+As an artist, my main influence is the renaissance art and its integrated, somewhat holistic conception.
+Sacred geometry is something I really dig in...
+I'm a strong supporter of open source and open information, so naturally I started using Linux, GNU and open source software by the end of XX century.
+My favourite Linux distribution is Debian, although I played with many of them.
+I like to code, and during my journey I learned many languages and tools.

 <!--
 **spadino/spadino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.